What is Cosyntropin? Uses, warnings & side effects

 What is Cosyntropin used for?

-What form(s) does Cosyntropin come in
+What form(s) does Cosyntropin come in?

 • Injectable

-What are common Cosyntropin doses?
+What are common Cosyntropin dosages?

 • Solution Reconstituted 0.25MG